StochaLM: a Stochastic alternate Linearization Method for distributed optimization: Algorithm

-The chosen $f_{j(t)}$ and $f_0$ are the two components of the total cost which are \emph{not} linearized.
-The remaining functions, indexed by $ i\in\{1,\ldots,j(t)-1,j(t)+1,\ldots,n\}, $ are replaced by their first-order approximations around points computed in previous rounds.
-We denote these anchor points by $x_i^{(t)}$.
+At round $t$, pick some $j(t)\in\{1,\ldots,n\}$; we will specify the way the $j(t)$ are chosen in the next section.
+Given $j(t)$, the components $f_{j(t)}$ and $f_0$ are the ones which are \emph{not} approximated in this round.
+The remaining functions are replaced by their linear approximations around some previously computed $x_i^{(t-1)}$.
+The next step is to solve